eko/foREST/README.markdown

 Resources consists to create 3 files:

-`routing.yml` that contains routes,
+`routing.yml` that contains routes.

-`queries.yml` that can contains some databases queries, `Resource.php` file (which needs to be named as same as folder name) that contains your PHP methods.
+`queries.yml` that can contains some databases queries.

+`Resource.php` file (which needs to be named as same as folder name) that contains your PHP methods.

 For example, your `Books.php` for a Books resource which looks like this: